 7.4.
 Example Trade

-To bring this strategy to life, let’s walk through a hypothetical case study on the EUR/USD currency pair.
+To bring this strategy to life, let’s walk through a practical case study on the EUR/USD currency pair.

-Assume a clear Triple Top pattern has been identified on the EUR/USD daily chart.
-The three peaks formed around the 1.1000 resistance price point, and the Neckline has been drawn at 1.0800.
+Assume a clear Triple Top pattern emerges on the EUR/USD daily chart.
+The three peaks form around the 1.1000 resistance price point, and the Neckline sits firmly at 1.0800.

-Action Steps: The pattern is confirmed when the price breaks and closes below the 1.0800 Neckline with a noticeable increase in volume.
+- Action Steps: The pattern achieves confirmation when a strong bearish candle decisively breaks and closes below the 1.0800 Neckline.
 The trader enters a Short position at or near this breakout level.

 Trade Plan Summary